Ali-Nategh/python-youtube-scraper/README.md

 Ofcourse this is probably not gonna last long, a small change in the youtube results page (the scripts tags and html elements) will break it, but it was a good learning project.

+I've also included two sample files created by this script.

 Hope by the time youre reading this it still works and you can use it.
 Have a good day!